serain/bbrecon/README.md

 You can alternatively set the `BBRECON_KEY` environment variable if you prefer.

-## Caching

-Please note that there is a 1 hour cache in place on public information returned by the API.
-As such, there is no point polling the API at a shorter interval than 1 hour.

 ## CLI

 The following will output all programs released in the last month that have "web" type targets (APIs/web apps):